 B2B companies are facing increased pressure from investors, regulators and customers to start—or improve—reporting on environmental, social and governance (ESG) matters.

-ESG strategy is better for your business
+ESG strategy is good for your business

 Developing a sound ESG strategy, and reporting on progress against it, can improve investor confidence in your company, and even become part of your competitive differentiator.

-Many asset management companies are starting to demand ESG performance reporting from the companies in which they invest—and giving only a short window of time for companies to comply.
+Many asset management companies are starting to demand ESG performance reporting from the companies in which they invest—and provide only a short window of time for companies to comply.
 You don’t want to be caught flat footed in those instances.

 As workforce demographics shift, many employees are looking for companies with values.
 Millennials and Gen Zs now make up 46% of the U.S. workforce and their expectations for employers are value-driven.
-Deloitte found that nearly half of millennials and Gen Zs have made decisions about the type of organizations they will work for based on their personal ethics.
+Deloitte found that nearly half of millennials and Gen Zs in senior positions have made decisions about the type of organizations they will work for based on their personal ethics.
 But at the same time, 60% fear business leaders are not currently focused on protecting the environment.
 Without a strong commitment to the environment, organizations may be at a tipping point when it comes to hiring and retaining the best talent.